prakash2801raj/WeatherForecast/README.md

 ## Features

-- Display current weather conditions such as temperature, humidity, wind speed, etc.
+- Display current weather conditions such as temperature, humidity, wind speed, etc..
-- Show a 5-day weather forecast including daily high and low temperatures.
-- Allow users to search for weather information by city name or ZIP code.
+- Allow users to search for weather information by city name.
-- Provide weather data in various units (e.g., Celsius, Fahrenheit, meters per second, miles per hour).
+-

 ## Screenshots
 _SplashScreen_